SAML-Toolkits/php-saml/README.md

 something other than SHA1 (see https://shattered.io/ ).
 Otherwise your
 environment is not secure and will be exposed to attacks.

+In production also we highly recommended to register on the settings the IdP certificate instead of using the fingerprint method.
+The fingerprint, is a hash, so at the end is open to a collision attack that can end on a siganture validation bypass.
+Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.

 Getting started
 ---------------